Expedited Category Review

 What is the application process for submitting an Expedited Category Review research project?

-When submitting your Expedited research to the North Texas Regional Institutional Review Board, please submit 2 complete, collated packets with the following information contained within EACH packet.
-NOTE: Protocols in which the Principal Investigator (PI) and research members are considered John Peter Smith Health Network (JPS) personnel MUST be initially submitted to the Office of Clinical Research (OCR) located at 1500 S. Main Street, Fort Worth.
-For additional assistance, please contact the JPS Office of Clinical Research at 817-702-3655.
+Submit all documents to the North Texas Regional Institutional Review Board via IRBNet.
+NOTE: Protocols in which the Principal Investigator (PI) and research members are considered John Peter Smith Health Network (JPS) personnel should contact the JPS Office of Clinical Research at 817-702-3655 for any questions regarding research submissions.

 (1) IRB Expedited Review Application Form (with original PI signature)